 - Been pregnant or given birth within the past 6 months.

 Luckily, we can easily treat an underactive thyroid!
-You can take hormone tablets, such as Eltroxin (Levothyroxine) to replace the hormones that your body isn’t producing.
+You can take hormone tablets to replace the hormones that your body isn’t producing.

 Webdoctor.ie’s Online Hypothyroidism Treatment Prescription Service